 People with this disorder may be severely disturbed and might appear schizophrenic.
 More commonly, however, patient beliefs (aliens, witchcraft, possessing a "sixth sense") are stranger than their behavior, and may often keep them isolated from normal relationships.
 Hallucinations, however, are not a common symptom.
 Other symptoms include:

 The cause of schizotypal personality disorder is unknown, but there is an increased incidence among relatives of those with the condition.

 Awareness of risk, such as a family history of schizophrenia, may allow early diagnosis.

 Schizotypal patients rarely initiate treatment for their disorder, tending to seek relief from depressive problems instead.
 Some people may be helped by antipsychotic medications, but therapy is preferable in many situations.
 Patients severely afflicted with the disorder may require hospitalization to provide therapy and improve socialization.
 Schizotypal personality disorder patients do not often demonstrate significant progress.
 Treatment should therefore help patients establish a satisfying solitary existence.

-The social consequences of serious mental disorders—those that affect family and ability to maintain employment—can be calamitous.
-Comprehensive treatment, which includes services that exist outside the formal treatment system, is crucial to alleviate symptoms, aid recovery, and, to the extent that these efforts are successful, redress stigma.
+The social consequences of serious mental disorders—those that affect a person's ability to function in social and occupational settings—can be calamitous.
+Comprehensive treatment is crucial to the alleviation of symptoms and finding a path toward recovery.
 Consumer self-help programs, family self-help, advocacy, and services for housing and vocational assistance complement and supplement the formal treatment system.
 Many of these services are operated by people who use mental health services themselves.
 The logic behind their leadership in delivery of these services is that those using the system might be especially effective in reaching out to those in need.

-The outcome varies with the severity of the disorder.
-It is usually chronic.
+The outcome varies with the severity of this typically chronic disorder.